 That is why pulse chargers are better to use, and charges that shut off when the battery is full are the best.
 If you have a damaged battery, then it is important not to use it anymore.

 Another reason why you might smell battery acid is if the battery takes to water.
-Some batteries you have to add water too because it evaporates over time.
+For some batteries you have to add water too because it evaporates over time.

 These kinds of batteries are not sealed, and you have to open them up and pour water into them to keep the acid mixture correct.
 If you don’t, then the mixture will become wrong and cause the battery to start to smell like battery acid.